Housing Market: Key Economic Indicators

 Bob Blackman MP drew sixth place in the Private Members Bill ballot in May 2022 and introduced the Supported Housing (Regulatory Oversight) Bill on 15 June 2022.
 The bill and its explanatory notes were published on

-14 November 2022.
 The debate on second reading took place on 18 November 2022.
-The bill was considered in one committee session on 11 January 2023 – no amendments were made.
+The bill was considered in one Commons committee session on 11 January 2023.
+No amendments were made.
 Report and third reading stages took place on 3 March 2023.
 Three Government amendments to clauses 4, 5 and 6 were agreed on report.

-Second reading in the House of Lords is scheduled to take place on 21 April 2023.
+Second reading in the House of Lords took place on 21 April 2023.
+No amendments were tabled and the order for commitment was discharged.
+Third reading took place on 16 June 2023.

-A Crisis briefing says the bill aims to “stop rogue operators from entering the market and ensure that action is taken against bad faith providers.”
+A Crisis briefing said the bill aimed to “stop rogue operators from entering the market and ensure that action is taken against bad faith providers.”
 There’s reference to the bill creating parliamentary time “for the Government to act on its commitments.”

-The LUHC took oral evidence on the bill on 9 and 16 November 2022.
-Justin Bates of Landmark Chambers told the Committee the bill is aimed at solving as many of the issues identified in the Committee’s report as possible.
+The LUHC Committee took oral evidence on the bill on 9 November 2022 and 16 November 2022.
+Justin Bates of Landmark Chambers told the Committee the bill was aimed at solving as many of the issues identified in the Committee’s report as possible.

-On 12 November 2022, the Secretary of State, Michael Gove said:
+On 12 November 2022, the Secretary of State at DLUHC, Michael Gove said:

 We are stepping in to help councils crack down on this appalling activity and I will be working closely with Bob Blackman MP on his Private Members’ Bill to deliver tough new laws to end this practice once and for all.